xtreamwayz/psr-container-messenger/docs/_index.md

 ---
-title: "xtreamwayz/expressive-messenger"
+title: xtreamwayz/expressive-messenger
-type: "project"
+type: project
-layout: "landingpage"
+layout: landingpage
-project: "expressive-messenger"
+project: expressive-messenger
 ---

 This packages brings message buses to your Zend Expressive project.
 Basically it's a bundle of factories to make